umamahi01/DSA_TAP_ACAD/LinkedList/readme.txt

                     -> 2.size should be specified while creating an arrays

-                    -> 3. insertion an element at any given postion will take (n+1) shifting (for ex:- if we want to add an element at index 0 we cannot at without replacing it or worst case without shifting the other elements).
+                    -> 3. insertion an element at any given postion will take (n+1) shifting (for ex:- if we want to add an element at index 0 we cannot add without replacing it or worst case without shifting the other elements).

                     -> 4. if we delete a element at an index the memory become unused